open-gitops/project/GOVERNANCE.md

 Responsibilities:

-- Primary role of Chairs is governance of the Working Group, who collectively care for the OpenGitOps project
 - Ensure the promotion of continued open involvement for the working group
 - Ensure that meetings and other activities are conducted and progress continues to be made against the project agenda, while also engaging other group members in leadership roles
 - Ensure discussion is extended asynchronously to be inclusive of members who cannot attend a specific meeting time